 What to Do After a Motorcycle Accident

-- Exchange all necessary information.
-Record the name, contact information, and insurance information for any drivers involved in the crash.
-You will also need the license plate number and the year, make, and model of each vehicle.
+- Exchange information.
+Obtain the names, contact information, driver’s license numbers, and insurance information for all of the drivers involved in the crash.

 How Long Do I Have to Sue After a Motorcycle Accident?

-Burg Simpson will take steps immediately to collect relevant evidence.
-Our motorcycle accident lawyers will handle all communications with the at-fault driver’s insurance company and, if necessary, file a lawsuit before the statute of limitations expires.
-If a settlement can’t be reached, we can also take your case to trial and fight for the maximum compensation you deserve.
+Our motorcycle accident lawyers begin working immediately to gather evidence, communicate with the at-fault driver’s insurance company and, if necessary, file a lawsuit before the statute of limitations expires.
+If a fair settlement cannot be reached, we can take your case to court and fight for the maximum compensation you deserve.

 - Lost wages